The Nature Conservancy Joins Groundbreaking Effort to Mobilize Agriculture to Fight Climate Change

-The Foundation for Food & Agriculture Research (FFAR), the U.S. Farmers & Ranchers in Action (USFRA), and the World Farmers’ Organisation (WFO) founded AgMission, which brings together farmers, ranchers and scientists to co-create and rapidly expand innovation, adaptation and the adoption of climate-smart technologies.
+The Foundation for Food & Agriculture Research (FFAR), U.S. Farmers & Ranchers in Action (USFRA) and the World Farmers’ Organisation (WFO) founded AgMission, which brings together farmers, ranchers and scientists to co-create and rapidly expand innovation, adaptation and the adoption of climate-smart technologies.
 This unprecedented initiative centers on the development and deployment of a comprehensive, interoperable data-driven framework.

 FFAR and The Nature Conservancy have jointly worked on conservation agriculture and climate issues since 2018.
 The Nature Conservancy’s partnership with AgMission represents the next step in advancing their collaborative efforts to achieve the mutual goal of driving climate solutions in agriculture.

 While many scientists around the globe are advancing our understanding of agriculture, there’s no central force to mobilize this work to address climate change with farmers and ranchers – until now.
 The unprecedented collaboration and scale of this initiative is what makes AgMission different.
 It’s truly a privilege to have The Nature Conservancy’s valuable insight and vast network to move AgMission forward.Allison Thomson